Paralegal Resume - Sample + How-to Guide for 2024

 Just like with the resume, the cover letter needs to be structured correctly.
 Here’s how to do that:

-cover letter structure paralegal
+paralegal cover letter structure

 And here’s what goes in each section: